 Abstract: Chemical Hygiene and Green Chemistry truly go hand in hand.
 Chemical Hygiene Officers are the purveyors of chemical hygiene and green chemistry standards in laboratories.
 Since 1990 the Occupational Safety and Health Administration's lab standard has required a Chemical Hygiene Officer (CHO) in laboratories working with chemicals, however, formal education in the profession has never been standardized.
 West Virginia Wesleyan College is the first institution of higher education to offer a Chemical Hygiene and Safety (CHS) major specifically designed to produce certifiable CHO's with a firm grasp of chemistry, chemical safety and green chemistry practices.
 Key program elements include a traditional background comparable to a chemistry BS degree with additional coursework in chemical hygiene, industrial hygiene, HAZWOPER and Toxicology.
 This presentation will discuss the motivation behind this original program, implementation and how the program emphasizes, utilizes and integrates the twelve principles of green chemistry.

 CONTACT (COUNTRY ONLY): United States

 INSTITUTIONS (ALL): 1.
 WVWC-1734, West Virginia Wesleyan College, Buckhannon, WV, United States.

 ABSTRACT SYMPOSIUM NAME: Green Labs - Oral - INVITED ONLY

 SESSION HOST: Organizer (Ralph Stuart)

+AUTHORS (LAST NAME, FIRST NAME): Charlton-Smith, Melissa1

-TITLE: A Community-Based Learning Archetype for Science: Native American Health and Medicine
+TITLE: A community-based learning archetype for science: Native American health and medicine

 CONTROL ID: 2223728

 CONTACT (NAME ONLY): David Hilmey

+ABSTRACT STATUS: submitted

-ABSTRACT STATUS: ABSTRACT BODY:
+ABSTRACT BODY:

 Abstract: A general education college course was developed and implemented, bringing together Native American leaders, undergraduates, an Iroquois medicine man, high school students, and concepts of chemistry and science.
 The resulting class was profound in both student and community learning.
 Science students experienced, firsthand, the teaching of the Seneca Nation of Indians and learned of their traditional medicines and culture.
 The students then investigated the chemical and biological science in some of the Seneca medicinal sources and presented them to the Seneca community leaders and high school students in Salamanca, NY.
 The class was envisioned to be a part of the Seneca mission to validate their traditions, but it evolved into something far more profound.
 The group experienced the Seneca people in a powerful and intense series of events.

-CONTACT (COUNTRY ONLY): United States INSTITUTIONS (ALL): 1.
+CONTACT (COUNTRY ONLY): United States

+INSTITUTIONS (ALL): 1.
 Chemistry, St. Bonaventure University, Allegany, NY, United States.

+ABSTRACT SYMPOSIUM NAME: The Legacy of Minority Institution - Oral

+SESSION HOST: Organizer (Kishore Bagga)

+AUTHORS (LAST NAME, FIRST NAME): Hilmey, David G.1

-ABSTRACT SYMPOSIUM NAME: The Legacy of Minority Institution - Oral SESSION HOST: Organizer (Kishore Bagga) TITLE: Novel aromatic architectures derived from the benzannulation of alkynes CONTROL ID: 2223687 CONTACT (NAME ONLY): William Dichtel ABSTRACT STATUS: ABSTRACT BODY:
+TITLE: Novel aromatic architectures derived from the benzannulation of alkynes

+CONTROL ID: 2223687

+CONTACT (NAME ONLY): William Dichtel

+ABSTRACT STATUS: submitted

+ABSTRACT BODY:

 Abstract: Congested aromatic systems, such as ortho-arylenes, are more difficult to access than thier meta-or para-linked counterparts because their steric hindrance poses a challenge for transition metal-catalyzed cross-coupling reactions.
 We have explored a new entry into such systems, which is based on the Asao-Yamamoto benzannulation of aryl acetylenes.
 This reaction is highly efficient, enabling its application for modifying conjugated polymers, tolerant of extreme steric hindrance, and is regioselective for many substrates.
 The application of this reaction to access new molecular and polymeric aromatic systems, such as contorted aromatic systems and extended graphene nanoribbons, will be presented.

 CONTACT (COUNTRY ONLY): United States

 INSTITUTIONS (ALL): 1.
 Chemistry and Chemical Biology, Cornell University, Ithaca, NY, United States.

 ABSTRACT SYMPOSIUM NAME: News from Carbon World - Oral - INVITED ONLY

 SESSION HOST: Organizer (Catherine DeBlase)

-TITLE: Semiconductor Nanocrystals for Robust and Efficient Solar Hydrogen Production
+AUTHORS (LAST NAME, FIRST NAME): Dichtel, William1

+TITLE: Chemical Jokes facilitate learning of important chemistry concepts

-CONTROL ID: 2219752
+CONTROL ID: 2218598

-CONTACT (NAME ONLY): Todd Krauss
+CONTACT (NAME ONLY): Kamruz Zaman

-ABSTRACT STATUS:
+ABSTRACT STATUS: submitted

 ABSTRACT BODY: